CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 ```

 Here, although _we_, the human, know that we're under a `(Yes prfXY)`-case, we
-have never actually told Idris that/what that means, so it doesn't know that the
+have never actually told Idris that/told Idris what that means, so it doesn't
-strings `x` and `y` are the same and that only `i` and `j` might differ.
+know that the strings `x` and `y` are the same and that only `i` and `j` might
+differ.

 If we now lift both the holes (using `<localleader> l`), making sure to lift
 these all the way above the `DecEq Name` declaration,  we'll get some useful